intv8/_template-repo/README.md

 </p>

 <p align="center">
-  partic11e is a collection of easy-to-use utility and feature libraries for creating anything you want with the [Deno][deno] runtime.
+  partic11e is a collection of easy-to-use utility and feature libraries for creating anything you want with the <a href="https://deno.land">Deno</a> runtime.
 </p>

 <h1 align="center">partic11e - {{packageName}}</h1>